Chad Gaudin: Los Angeles Dodgers

 On February 25, 2015, Gaudin signed a minor league contract with the Los Angeles Dodgers.
 He battled a recurring bout of nerve irritation during spring training and did not make the club, instead he was shut down for a period to recover.
 He wound up undergoing carpal tunnel release surgery and spent the entire season rehabbing in Arizona.
+He elected free agency on November 6.

 Pericos de Puebla

 On April 1, 2016, Gaudin signed with the Pericos de Puebla of the Mexican Baseball League (LMB).
-As the closer he saved 33 games in 36 opportunities and then added 7 more saves in the playoffs - including the final game - as the Pericos won their first LMB Championship in 31 seasons.
-He was also named to the LMB All-Star team.
-He finished the year with a record of 2-0 with a 1.64 earned run average while striking out 48 batters and walking only 13 in 44 innings pitched.
+He served as the team's closer, pitching to a 1.64 ERA with 33 saves—a team record—in 44 innings.
+He saved seven more games in the playoffs and was on the mound when the Pericos won the Mexican League Championship Series.

 Acereros de Monclova

 On February 21, 2017, Gaudin, along with Daric Barton, Manny Rodriguez, Nyjer Morgan, Rodolfo Amador, and Willy Taveras were traded to the Acereros de Monclova in exchange for RHP Joaquín Lara.
+Gaudin maintained a 2.93 ERA with 29 saves in 43 innings and was an All-Star.
 He was released on April 14, 2018.

 Leones de Yucatán

 On April 23, 2018, Gaudin signed with the Leones de Yucatán of the Mexican Baseball League.

-He also pitches for Charros de Jalisco in the Liga del Pacifico along with Sergio Romo.
+He was part of the team's championship run that year where he appeared in 22 games 23.2 inning of relief going 1-2 with a 3.04 ERA with 15 strikeouts and 12 saves.
+In 2019, he missed time due to a back injury and appeared in 12 games 14.2 innings of relief going 1-1 with a 4.91 ERA with 10 strikeouts and 4 saves.
 He was released on January 11, 2020.

 Pitching style

 Gaudin works with four pitches.
 His main one is a four-seam fastball at 90–93 mph.
 He also has a two-seamer at 89–92, a slider at 79–82, and a changeup at 86–89.
-His slider is mainly used against right-handed hitters (especially with 2 strikes), while his changeup is used almost exclusively against lefties.
+His slider is mainly used against right-handed hitters (especially with two strikes), while his changeup is used almost exclusively against lefties.
+Gaudin was known for his impressive slider, which he initially learned to throw in Little League.